Privacy and data protection in direct marketing

 The Data Protection Act 2018 (DPA) replaced the 1998 act on 25 May 2018.
-The General Data Protection Regulations (GDPR) apply to all EU member states.
+The UK General Data Protection Regulations (UK GDPR) apply to all EU member states.
 The DPA applies GDPR standards in the UK but also includes rules beyond the scope of GDPR.

 What is personal data?

 Personal data is defined very broadly and is any information about a living individual who is identified or who is identifiable.
-It includes information such as a name and address, bank details, and opinions expressed about an individual.
-It also includes things like identification number, IP addresses, location data or online identifiers.
+It includes information such as:

 Data protection principles